melchior-zimmermann/popSim/README.txt

-This software comes with absolutely no warranty.
+This software is published under a GPL license, and comes with absolutely no warranty.

 For all questions and comments, please send an e-mail to popsimproject<at>gmail.com